JakLarsen/LightWire/UPDATES.md

         - Learn to paginate
         - Have a search to search by month and year to pull up specific statements
 - Create an actual use for the app and niche usage (neobank, etc.)
+- Create a pseudo transfer process to do all of the actual transaction steps an e-commerce app would do
+    - Make sure you can handle the app breaking in different spots during a transaction